SVRF/svrf-swift4-client/README.md

-# SVRFClientSwift - the Swift client library for the SVRF API
+# SVRFClient - the Swift client library for the SVRF API

 For more information, please visit [https://github.com/svrf/svrf-api](https://github.com/svrf/svrf-api)